 You’ll know what I’m talking about.
 You’ve probably done it yourself, as both men and women are known to take pictures of themselves while trying on clothes in-stores, and then uploading them to sites such as Facebook, Twitter and Instagram.

 We do this for affirmation of our fashion choices, and will buy (or not) based on the feedback we get from our social followers.
-So important is the support of our friends, that a 2015 Daily Mail article, based on a survey of 2,000 young people, found that women need an average of three ‘likes’ before they buy items, while men tend to wait for at least four.
+So important is the support of our friends, that a 2015 in a UK national newspaper, the Daily Mail article, based on a survey of 2,000 young people, found that women need an average of three ‘likes’ before they buy items, while men tend to wait for at least four.

 We’re much more likely to go ahead and buy if we believe we’re making the right decision.

 That’s why we’ve worked with leading retailers to develop Taggstar messaging that support and guide shoppers.
 Brands tell us that our messages act like a ‘virtual sales associate’ when customers are online, because we’re able to bring important detail – like popularity, stock volumes, reviews and more – to the surface for each item, giving the shopper extra reasons to buy.
 Just like the affirmation you’d get from a chelfie.